Chamango90/robot_recorder/README.md

 Live demo: https://ipa-jfh.github.io/robot_recorder/index_to_gif

-## How is the URDF visualized?
+## How is the URDF visualized in the three.js scene?

-With the help of https://github.com/gkjohnson/urdf-loaders
+With the `urdf-loader` tool: https://github.com/gkjohnson/urdf-loaders

 [1]: http://wiki.ros.org/tf#change_notifier
 [2]: ./scripts/throttle_joints_by_change